harshinibadri/HaloMarket/README.md

 - **Cart Page**: Allows users to view the items in their cart, remove them, or continue shopping.
 - **Checkout Page**: Review cart items and proceed with the purchase.

-## Contributing

-We welcome contributions to improve the project.
-If you'd like to contribute:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make the necessary changes and commit them.
-4. Push your branch and create a pull request.